SleepyVia368/SleepyVia368/README.md

 ~ ★ c+h freely, sometimes w2int, I might be off tab.
 Im slow with respones so just give me a second.
 I might be a little dry at first but I promise I will start speaking eventually.
 I might come off as rude, if I do, I apologize.

-~ ★ Anyone can int / Simple DNI (just don't be weird)
+~ ★ Anyone can int / Simple dni (just don't be weird)

 +:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+━━━+:★:+*